Title Image

 What would my hours be?

-The usual hours for Learning Support Assistant would be 30 hours
+The usual hours for a Teaching Assistant would be 30 hours

-The usual hours for a Senior Learning Support Assistant would be 37 hours
+The usual hours for a Senior Teaching Assistant would be 37 hours

 The working hours required for any posts would be detailed in our vacancy adverts.